rslnk/resume/README.md

 #### Restaurant tech • Payment Innovation | Contract • 02/2018-08/2018

-Led research, defined and established design for an innovative payment solution in restaurants.
+Drove the design of the MVP for a new payment solution in restaurants.

-* Led foundational research to collect insights into human behavior and needs related to payment
+* Established and helped to execute a foundational research to collect insights into human behavior and needs related to payment
-* Analyzed and synthesized research data to design value proposition for each customer segment
+* Analyzed and synthesized research data to design value proposition for B2C and B2B customer segments
-* Planned and facilitated a Design Sprint to validate new payment service
+* Prepared and facilitated a Design Sprint workshop to align the team and to validate the concept
-* Prototyped MVP for validation
+* Prototyped and helped to define the MVP
 * Ran numerous Design Sprints for different initiatives

 ### [Lykon](https://www.linkedin.com/company/lykon/)

 #### HealthTech • UX | Contract • 04/2017–01/2018

-Designed onboarding and improved the user experience for a product that provides personalized nutrition recommendations based on blood and DNA tests.
+Improved overall user experience for a product that provides personalized nutrition recommendations based on customers' blood and DNA test.

-* Designed onboarding experience that allowed users to benefit from the product while waiting for test results
+* Designed user onboarding experience
+* Built and tested prototypes
 * Conducted usability tests and user interviews
-* Designed and tested prototypes
-* Worked closely with nutrition scientists and copywriters to improve messaging
+* Worked closely with a PO, engineers, nutrition scientists, and copywriters

 ### More experience? 💁

-* Freelance UI/UX Designer • Berlin, Germany [2012–2017]
+* Freelance UX/UI Designer • Berlin, Germany [2012–2017]
-* UI/UX Designer at Versio2 • Tallinn, Estonia [2009–2011]
+* UX/UI Designer at Versio2 • Tallinn, Estonia [2009–2011]
-* Executive Director, Co-Founder at Skyplex International • Tallinn, Estonia [2007–2009]
 * Art Director, Co-Founder at Mediaworks • Tallinn, Estonia [2006–2010]
 * Web Designer at Custom Media Agency (CMA) • Tallinn, Estonia [2004–2006]